adblockplus/adblockplus/README.md

   creating the link to the version-specific release notes
 * `addSubscription=true`: this parameter should trigger a dialog for adding subscriptions as initiated by clicking on an "abp:subscribe" link
+* `additionalSubscriptions`: A comma-separated list of subscription URLs that simulates scenario of persistent filter lists preinstalled by administrators.
 * `filterError=true`: causes filter validation to fail, showing validation errors when adding new filters on the options page
 * `blockedURLs`: a comma-separated list of URLs that should be considered